 All things considered, cleaning dirt, dust and debris off of your truck's engine isn't a terribly difficult chore, and if you're working on a ranch or just enjoying ranch life in your leisure time, you might want to do it more often.

-For more information about ranch trucks, ranch life and other related topics, mosey on over to the links on the next page.
+For more information about ranch trucks, ranch life and other related topics, mosey on over to the links below.